MayurAtPws/AWS-Client_VPN/README.md

 - Associate the VPC and Subnet after VPN endpoint creation.

+- Add Authorization Rule , that allows your VPC Cidr block address

 - Download the OVPN config File

 - Edit the OVPN File (Add your client crt and key)